Innovate for Social Good

 SENG 480B will be offered in Fall (September – December) 2025.

 SENG 480B is an experiential-learning course centered on a community-engaging technology development project for societal impact.
 It is structured around three intensive, student-led hackathons that anchor a 12-week journey that develops and applies competencies of exploring a societal problem, and co-designing a solution with the community.
-Students work in multidisciplinary teams of 6-8 students, from which there will be 3-4 engineering students, 1 business student, and 1 social-sciences student.
-This team works alongside 2-3 dedicated full-time project students, who have the opportunity to take on leadership and mentorship roles.
+Students work in multidisciplinary teams consisting of CSC/SEng and Social Sciences students.
 The hackathons align with a cycle of preparation, ideation, rapid prototyping in the term project, as well as reflection on experience, allowing students to apply human-centered design, agile practices, and ethical decision-making to real-world problems.
 Weekly lectures and labs provide the theoretical grounding and practical skills needed to support this work, while reflection activities and community feedback ensure students consider the broader societal and professional implications of their solutions.
 This structure fosters deep learning, teamwork and leadership development, and meaningful community impact.

 Course Projects:

 The projects in SENG 480B are designed to be societally impactful and rooted in real-world needs, often identified in partnership with local organizations, non-profits, or government bodies. projects focus on addressing challenges related to equity, accessibility, sustainability, or community well-being, allowing students to build solutions that make a tangible difference.
-Projects in 2025 will leverage public datasets containing current data on environmental and social trends in our communities, enabling students to explore data-driven approaches to societal issues such as housing, health, education, or sustainability.
 Throughout the course, students will be supported by industry mentors who bring domain expertise and professional insights, helping guide technical decisions and exposing students to industry practices.
 This ensures that each project is both technically rigorous and societally meaningful.
 This offers students a chance to build a portfolio that reflects both innovation and societal impact.

 Should I Take SENG480?